andyl/uber_gen/notes/design.md

 ### Other Markup Formats

-It should be possible to extend `RST` or `Asciidoc` to work with UberGen.
+It should be possible to extend `RST` or `Asciidoc` to work with Atree.

 ### Command-Line Invocation